-The ADI-2 Pro operates in Class Compliant mode (UAC 2.0), a standard that is natively supported by operating systems like iOS, Mac OS X and Linux.
+The ADI-2 Pro operates in Class Compliant mode (UAC 2.0), a standard that is natively supported by operating systems like iOS, Mac OS X, Linux and Windows 10 (since 1709).
 No proprietary drivers are required, the device will be directly recognized.